ritviksahajpal/geoprepare/README.md

 ## Usage
-`import geoprepare.geoprepare as gprp` `gpr.run(PATH_TO_CONFIG_FILE)`
+`import geoprepare.geoprepare as gprp`

+`gpr.run(PATH_TO_CONFIG_FILE)`

-A sample config.txt file can be found in the `geoprepare` folder.
+A sample config.txt file can be found in the `geoprepare` folder

 ## Config file
 [DATASETS]